nashysolutions/cache/Sources/Cache/Documentation.docc/Articles/VolatileCache.md

 # VolatileCache

-`VolatileCache` is an in-memory cache implementation included in the `Cache` library.
+An in-memory cache implementation.
 It is designed for fast, ephemeral data storage that does not persist across application launches.

 ---